General Principles

 8 Principles for residence permits for Extra-Schengen travels

-1. If all the following conditions and principles are met, it is possible for a foreigner to undertake a visa-free trip to Belgium using this residence permit:
+1. If all the following conditions and principles are met, it is possible for a to undertake a -free trip to Belgium using this residence permit:

 • The person has to be in possession of a valid and recognized travel document (see sections “Recognized Travel Documents).
 During the travel, both the travel document and the residence permit have to be in the possession of the traveler.